About the course

 - The origins and consequences of the Cold War

 Our Department of History has developed a strong research and teaching profile, with the majority of our research rated as ‘world leading’ or ‘internationally excellent’ (REF 2014).
 We provide you with opportunities to explore local history, and have strong links with the Essex Record Office, one of the best county record offices in the UK.
 You can also explore more international topics; our corridors are truly cosmopolitan, with an international research team and a high proportion of international students.

 Our Department of Government is one of the most prestigious in Europe, with an outstanding record of teaching, research and publication.
 We are rated top in the UK for research (REF 2014), and have consistently been the highest-rated politics department in the country since national assessments began.

 Your education extends beyond our University campus.
-We support you extending your education by offering you an additional year at no extra cost.
+We support you extending your education by offering you an additional year at no extra cost (2017 entry).
 The four-year version of our degree allows you to spend your third year studying abroad, while otherwise remaining identical to the three-year course.

 Studying abroad allows you to experience other cultures and languages, to broaden your degree socially and academically, and to demonstrate to employers that you are mature, adaptable, and organised.

 We have exchange partners in the United States, Europe, Canada, Australia, New Zealand, Latin America, the Middle East, Hong Kong and Japan.

 When you arrive at Essex, you can decide whether you would like to combine your course with a placement year.
 You will be responsible for finding your placement, but with support and guidance provided by both your department and our Employability and Careers Centre.

 Our staff are among world leaders in their field, and our enthusiasm for our subject is infectious.
 Our flexible course is combined with a supportive structure which helps you to pursue the modules best-suited to your interests.
 We welcome you into our scholarly community and value your views.